-Visual stress (also known as Meares-Irlen syndrome) is a sensitivity to visual patterns.
+Visual stress (also known as Meares-Irlen syndrome) is a sensitivity to visual patterns and is estimated to affect approximately 20% of the population.
 It is thought that these patterns, including those from text, can cause a hyper-activation of the visual part of the brain.
 This interferes with reading, but can be reduced by precise individual colour.

 Signs of visual stress can include: movement of printed text; blurring of print; letters changing shape or size; patterns in the print; halos of colour surrounding letters words; tiring easily whilst reading; headaches or visual discomfort; using a finger as a marker on the page; skipping words or lines; re-reading the same line; rubbing eyes/blinking frequently when reading; poor comprehension of reading content; fidgeting continuously; frustration; and low self-esteem.